mesamirh/LayerEdge-Eligibility-Checker/README.md

 - **Node.js**: Version 16.x or higher recommended.
 You can download it from [nodejs.org](https://nodejs.org/).
 - **npm** (Node Package Manager): Usually comes with Node.js.
 - An **Ethereum Private Key**: For the wallet you want to check.
-- An **RPC URL**: The script is pre-configured to use `https://rpc.layeredge.io/`, but you can change it if needed.

 ---